PhilAppleby/GoDb/README.md

 # GoDb - a simple data store system for multiple SNP panels (assays)
 ## Background
 For single institution bio-resources genotyping of subjects may have taken place over a period of some years and on differing SNP assay platforms.
-The resulting data sets would reside in separate files, possibly in different genptype formats (PLINK BED, Oxoford .gen or VCF for example
+The resulting data sets would reside in separate files, possibly in different genptype formats (PLINK BED, Oxford .gen or VCF, for example).

 ## Requirements